 We thought about walking but I was cold and hungry and insisted on a cab.
 After an afternoon of drinking, I was slightly tipsy but not far gone enough to not notice the cabbie short-changed me $3.
 I thought about saying something but let it slide in favor of good karma.
 Or something.

 Heading into the Belgian Beer Cafe, we noticed a lot of suits.
 My little group looked a bit out of place :(.
-We asked for a table and were told there'd be a 15min wait and would we like to wait at the bar?
+We asked for a table and were told there would be a 15min wait and would we like to wait at the bar?
 We headed to the outside bar, which was very nice, and sat down to a few beers.

 One beer became two became many because I don't know how long we waited but it was distinctly more than 15min.
 Perhaps close to 45min or even an hour.